bhargavvarmasagi/GDP-Team04/README.md

 Created an updated wiki page for Functional Requirements list: (9/16/2024) I've created a new wiki page with the updated functional requirements(iteration 1), including the changes mentioned by the client today.
 I also looked into the differences between functional and non-functional requirements to make sure everything is correctly classified in the updated list.

-Updated Functional Requirements for Maryville Grocery Delivery App: (9/16/2024) Added two-factor authentication for user registration and login security.
-Enhanced the store catalog's search feature with multi-category filtering.
-Integrated Apple Pay and Google Pay for smoother payment processing.
-Improved real-time order tracking with precise GPS data for deliveries.
-Enabled users to customize the types of notifications they receive.
+Updated investigation requirements for Maryville Grocery Delivery App: (9/16/2024) I've updated the existing wiki page with the investigation requirements (iteration 1), reflecting the areas identified for further research based on the client's feedback today.
+I also reviewed the current research areas to ensure they align with the updated functional requirements, focusing on key aspects like security improvements, payment integration, and enhancing real-time tracking features.